 include Fellow of the Institute of Actuaries and a MA in

 Michelle Cracknell was appointed Chief Executive of the Pensions

 Michelle started her career as a pensions adviser for Advisory

-& Brokerage Services Ltd. She stayed at the firm for 20 years
+& Brokerage Services Ltd, where she worked for 20 years

 becoming a director and qualifying as an Actuary in 1997.
 Her work

 involved giving advice to companies on their pension arrangement